 About the Richard S. Caliguiri City of Pittsburgh Great Race

 Each year on the last Sunday of September, the starting gun sounds for a world-class road race that has become a true Pittsburgh tradition for the past 40 years.
-The Great Race – established as a 10K race by the late Mayor Richard S. Caliguiri – has attracted more than a quarter million participants since 1977.
-Over the years, this popular fall fitness classic has grown to include a 5K run/walk, running clinic, two-day expo and children’s race, with more than 16,000 individuals taking part in these various activities annually.
+The Great Race – established as a 10K race by the late Mayor Richard S. Caliguiri – has attracted nearly a half million participants since 1977.
+Over the years, this popular fall fitness classic has grown to include a 5K run/walk, running clinic, two-day expo and children’s race.
 For more information about the Richard S. Caliguiri City of Pittsburgh Great Race, visit www.RunGreatRace.com

-P3R is a nonprofit organization that is passionate about promoting a love of running and enhancing community access to health & fitness education and activities.
-Best known for organizing the acclaimed annual DICK’S Sporting Goods Pittsburgh Marathon, we also run a variety of other high-quality races, events, and health and fitness programs throughout the Pittsburgh region.
+P3R is the engine behind Pittsburgh’s greatest races.
+We strive to inspire any and all to run with us.
+Best known for organizing the acclaimed annual DICK’S Sporting Goods Pittsburgh Marathon, P3R runs a variety of other high-quality races, events, and health and fitness programs throughout the Pittsburgh region.
 While many of our races attract some of the nation’s highest-profile professional athletes, we offer activities for all ages and ability levels.
-The only criterion for participation is a desire to be happy, healthy and active!
+Anyone and everyone is invited to #RUNwithP3R!
 Read more at: P3R.org